Unity FM Lira

 By Winnie Auma

-Uganda Aids Commission in partnership with the Lango Cultural Institution has launched an aggressive fight against HIV/AIDs in the Lango Sub-region.
+Uganda AIDS Commission, in partnership with the Lango Cultural Institution, has launched an intensified campaign against HIV/AIDS in the Lango Sub-region.

-The partnership, according to the head of partnership at Uganda Aids Commission, Tom Etii, follows a recent report indicating that 1,500,000 Ugandans were living with HIV/AIDS as per 2024, out of which 930,000 were female and 570,000 male.
+The partnership, according to the Head of Partnerships at Uganda AIDS Commission, Tom Etii, follows a recent report indicating that, as of 2024, 1,500,000 Ugandans were living with HIV/AIDS, of whom 930,000 were female and 570,000 male.

-According to Ocen, in 2019, there were 84,000 infections in Lango compared to the current over 100,000 cases, even when health experts are doing their best to reduce the levels of disease transmission.
+According to Ocen, there were 84,000 infections in Lango in 2019, compared to over 100,000 cases currently, despite efforts by health experts to curb the spread of the disease.

-He singled out Lira city with the highest HIV prevalence in the region standing at 9%, explaining that the City leads because of its busy night life.
+He singled out Lira City as having the highest HIV prevalence in the region, standing at 9%, explaining that the city’s busy nightlife contributes to its leading position.

-He therefore urged clan leaders to join the fight and sensitize young people, especially on preventive measures, calling upon parents to provide essential items for their children and be keen on their movements.
+He therefore urged clan leaders to join the fight by educating young people, particularly on preventive measures, and called on parents to provide essential items for their children and to closely monitor their activities.

-Prof Willy Okullo, the Prime Minister Lango Cultural Institution said they recently formed a committee to help in the fight against HIV through sensitizing people on preventive measures and handling stigma in victims.
+Prof Willy Okullo, Prime Minister of the Lango Cultural Institution, said they recently formed a committee to support the fight against HIV by raising awareness of preventive measures and addressing stigma among those affected.

-He pledged to work with Uganda Aids Commission to derive means of implementing the measures.
+He pledged to work with the Uganda AIDS Commission to develop effective strategies for implementing these measures.